 V- Incurring a disciplinary offense provided for in the institution's bylaws and other rules issued by it;

 VII- Students dismissed for the reasons contained in items II, III, IV, and V can only apply for another monitoring through a request, made in writing to the CGM, containing a self-analysis on what happened in the monitoring from which he/she was disconnected and the new purposes for the monitoring to which he/she intends to be able to apply.
 The CGM, if it accepts the justifications, will authorize the new registration.

 § Single.
-The student removed from his/her role as a monitor due to voluntary or involuntary removal automatically loses the right to the scholarship, if he/she has one.
-The student who fulfills at least 40% to 74% of the monitoring workload will have the right to declare the workload fulfilled.
-The involuntarily dismissed student will not have the right to declare the workload.
+The student removed from his/her role as a monitor due to voluntary or involuntary leave automatically loses the right to the scholarship, if he/she has it, as well as the workload statement.

 Assignments of the Monitoring Coordinator Professor

 Art 37.
-The duties of the monitoring coordinator teacher's duties are: I- Know the Monitoring Program Rules;
+The monitoring coordinator teacher's duties are: I- Know the Monitoring Program Rules;

 II- Prepare a Monitoring Project based on the Political-Pedagogical Project of each course and review it whenever necessary;